Storks (film): Plot

 For generations, the storks of Stork Mountain delivered babies to families around the world, until one stork named Jasper imprinted on an infant girl and attempted to keep her for himself.
-Jasper accidentally destroyed the infant's address beacon and went into exile.
+Jasper accidentally dropped the infant's address beacon, shattering it, and went into exile.
 Unable to deliver the orphaned girl, the storks adopted her under the name Tulip.
-CEO stork Hunter discontinued baby delivery in favor of package delivery with Cornerstore.com.
+CEO stork Hunter discontinues baby delivery in favor of online package delivery with Cornerstore.com.

-Eighteen years later, Tulip, now a young adult, tries to promote new ideas for Cornerstore, which backfire and cause the company to lose stocks.
-Hunter declares her to be a severe burden and liability due to this incompetence (the charts also justify this, as every time she tries to help, their profits go down, and when they do make progress, it is when she's absent).
-Hunter explains to Junior, his top employee, that he's being promoted to chairman, and so he chooses him to take his place as boss, exciting Junior.
-He assigns him to fire Tulip so he may be promoted to boss.
+Eighteen years later, Tulip, now a teenager, tries to promote new ideas for Cornerstore, which backfire and cause the company to lose stocks.
+One day, Hunter declares her to be a severe burden and liability due to this incompetence.
+Hunter explains to Junior, his top employee, that he is being promoted to chairman, and so he chooses him to take his place as boss, exciting Junior.
+Hunter assigns Junior with firing Tulip before being promoted to boss.
 Junior cannot bring himself to do so and instead transfers Tulip to the mailroom.

-Meanwhile, a young boy named Nate Gardner, who lives with his workaholic parents Henry and Sarah, is feeling lonely and wants a younger sibling.
+Meanwhile, a 4-year-old young boy named Nate Gardner, who lives with his workaholic parents Henry and Sarah, is lonely and wants a younger sibling.
 He sends a letter to Cornerstore and it reaches Tulip, who enters the defunct baby factory and inserts the letter into the baby-making machine, causing it to create a pink-haired infant girl.
-Junior injures his wing trying to shut down the machine.
-Afraid Hunter will fire him, Junior agrees to accompany Tulip and secretly deliver the baby to her family using a makeshift flying craft that Tulip invented.
+Junior injures his wing trying to turn off the machine.
+Afraid that Hunter will fire him, Junior agrees to accompany Tulip and secretly deliver the baby to her family using a makeshift flying craft that Tulip invented.
 They eventually crash, escape a pack of wolves that fall in love with the baby, and reach civilization, during which Junior and Tulip bond with the baby and name her Diamond Destiny.
-In the meantime, Henry and Sarah open up to Nate's desire for a younger sibling and spend time with their son by building a landing platform for the storks.
+Meanwhile, Henry and Sarah open up to Nate's desire for a younger sibling and bond with their son by building a landing platform for the storks.